ansys/pymapdl/doc/source/getting_started/docker.rst

 ************************
 Use MAPDL through Docker
 ************************
-You can run MAPDL within a container on any OS using `docker` and connect to it via PyMAPDL.
+You can run MAPDL within a container on any OS using Docker and connect to it via PyMAPDL.

 There are several situations in which it is advantageous to run MAPDL